 Tiffany Naiman currently the Director of the UCLA Herb Alpert School of Music’s Music Industry Programs as well as a lecturer in the Musicology department.
 She also currently serves as co-chair of the LGBTQ Study Group of the American Musicological Society.
 Her research focus is on music and culture after 1920, and Tiffany has developed a specialization as a David Bowie scholar and her work is published in Blackstar Rising, Purple Rain (2022), The Bloomsbury Handbook of Popular Music Video Analysis (Bloomsbury, 2019), David Bowie: Critical Perspectives (Routledge, 2015) and Enchanting David Bowie: Space/Time/Body/Memory (Bloomsbury, 2015).

-Tiffany Naiman is an award-winning documentary film producer, a DJ and electronic musician performing under the moniker Bit Faker, is the manger of musical artists Cusses and Edith Crash, and is the experimental film and music programmer for the Outfest film festival in Los Angeles.
+Tiffany Naiman is also, a DJ and electronic musician performing under the moniker NeonGray, the manger of musical artists Cusses and Edith Crash, the experimental film and music programmer for the Outfest film festival in Los Angeles, has created a multiplicity of club nights and one off musical events in Los Angeles, San Francisco, and Philadelphia, and is an award-winning documentary film producer.
 Her film productions have been screened world-wide in festivals, at art museums, in theaters, and have been released digitally.
-The films include Bight of the Twin (2016), The Glamour & The Squalor (2015), The Cardboard Artist (2015), Exile Nation: The Plastic People (2014), Viva Cuba Libre: Rap Is War (2013), and The Mechanical Bride (2012).
-She is currently in production with two new films: Welcome to My Daydream (2020) and Revival: Confessions of the Queer and Unholy (2020).
+The films include Via Cruxis (2022), Bight of the Twin (2016), The Glamour & The Squalor (2015), The Cardboard Artist (2015), Exile Nation: The Plastic People (2014), Viva Cuba Libre: Rap Is War (2013), and The Mechanical Bride (2012).